 Soviet ★ Tours

 Soviet architecture is shamefully underrated in the West but luckily there are growing signs of interest and rehabilitation.
 The buildings are usually associated with grey and drab apartment blocks but Soviet architecture displays, in fact, a wide and diverse range of different styles and features determined by both chronological and geographical factors.
-The Kruschevski certainly have a place as part of social history but the USSR was not just the product of a political revolution, alongside it was a revolution in design and architecture with greats like El Lissitzky and Tatliflan, Vladimir Shukhov, Moisei Ginzburg and of Konstantin Melnikov.
+The Kruschevski certainly have a place as part of social history but the USSR was not just the product of a political revolution, it was also a revolution in design and architecture led by greats like El Lissitzky and Tatliflan, Vladimir Shukhov, Moisei Ginzburg and of Konstantin Melnikov.

 What’s the history of Soviet Tours?
 What attracted you to the project?

-In May 2017 we launched Soviet ★ Tours as a specialist, niche tour operator running group tours and private trips around and about the former USSR, especially focussing on Soviet history, Soviet architecture and local culture.
-There’s not a part of the former eastern bloc where we haven’t taken tours.
+In May 2017, we launched Soviet ★ Tours as a specialist, niche tour operator running group tours and private trips around and about the former USSR, especially focussing on Soviet history, Soviet architecture and local culture.
+There’s not a part of the former eastern bloc where we haven’t led tours.
 We aren’t part of mass tourism; we specialise in guiding people who want to experience a unique period before its memories and artefacts fade or are obliterated by new developments.

 While we cope with the Coronavirus pandemic our tours are suspended but we hope that’s temporary.